AvramRobert/omnia/README.md

 Bug reports can be submitted as issues here on github.

-The REPL produces an error file when it crashes.
+The REPL produces an error file called `.omnia.error` when it crashes.
 That file can be found in the same directory as the executable.

-Should you decide to report the crash, then please attach that file together with a short description of the actions performed before the crash.
+Should you decide to report the crash, then please attach that file to the issue and give a short description of the actions performed before the crash.

 ## Feature requests